 Kalant, sire of young bulls - in top 5% of breed in feed efficiency.
-Results below of Phase C test - Glen station.
+Results on graph of Phase C test - Glen station.

 Research has shown that a 10% improvement in feed efficiency can lead to 43% improvement in profit.

-Our young bulls from our Econotech Simmentaler Seedstock are really a showcase of consistent breeding.
+Our bulls from our Econotech Simmentaler Seedstock are really a showcase of consistent breeding.
 During the pre-mating season we took meticulous care in choosing the correct bull for every cow to be mated.
-Three of these bulls are still available, namely PJD1836 (Gert), PJD1910 (Potter) and PJD1912(De Ruyter).
-Their details are outlined below.
+We manage to increase their expected genetic performance.
+This applies especially to their growth potential (400days EBV’s) without increasing their mature cow weight (MCW).
+Their details are attached in tables 7 to 10.

 In order to read the number of a specific bull and to get more info on its pedigree and graphs on breeding values, please CLICK on the specific photo.